odosa-osifo/odosa-datascience.github.io/README.md

 ### 🔹 Data Preprocessing

-* Handled missing values
+* Handled missing values using Simple Inputer with median strategy
 * Encoded categorical variables using One Hot + Target Encoder
-* Feature scaling
+* Feature scaling using Standard Scaler
+* Outlier Detection and Handling
 * Train-test split with cross-validation (80% & 20%)

 ### 🔹 Models Implemented(Classifiers)